agui968/Predicting-Beer-Styles-with-Machine-Learning/docs/Memo_EN.md

     ![img](../docs/charts/lastgbc_cm.png)

 In conclusion, the best model was the initial Gradient Boosting, without scaling the data.
 The parameters used can be consulted [here](../models/final_model_config.yaml).

+## Prueba el modelo tú mismo
+Follow [this link](https://predicting-beer-styles-with-machine-learning.streamlit.app/) if you want to test the model on Streamlit.